Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Introduction

 The emergence and potential rise to dominance of resistant strains are stochastic processes driven by the dynamic and complex interaction between the influences and interplay of natural selection, demographic stochasticity, and environmental fluctuations.
 A predictive understanding of the likely evolutionary trajectories toward drug resistance is key to developing treatments that can effectively target and suppress resistant cell populations, but a fully predictive understanding of such processes remains a challenge.
 Control of evolution, however, does not in principle require full predictability or determinism in evolution.
 In a closed-loop setting, system feedback can mitigate the reliance on precise trajectory knowledge, so long as this feedback can be obtained at reasonable time intervals, the uncertainty and stochasticity can be approximated in an informed manner, and the controller is sufficiently robust to changes in system behavior and parameter fluctuations.

 In heterogeneous cell environments prone to resistance evolution, the development of such a control policy must balance the need for properly and efficiently targeting all cell types that may either exist at the onset of treatment or that may spontaneously emerge during therapy, while maintaining sufficiently low dosing for toxicity minimization.

-The focus of this work is on the development of a closed-loop dynamic control prototype, CelluDose, for precision dosing that adaptively targets harmful cell populations of variable drug susceptibility and resistance levels based on discrete-time feedback on the targeted cell population structure.
-The time evolution of such systems is influenced by the potential presence, random emergence, and stochastic growth of multiple cell subpopulations, where demographic stochasticity arises from random processes on the single-cell level.
-Inappropriate dosing can lead to the proliferation of resistant cell populations, but this interplay is subject to significant levels of stochasticity that must be accounted for in the design of the control algorithm.
+Inappropriate dosing can lead to the proliferation of resistant cell populations, but this interplay is subject to significant levels of stochasticity as well as uncertainty in model parameters that must be accounted for in the design of the control algorithm.
 The target goal of CelluDose is to combat the emergence of drug resistance during treatment by sensitively adjusting dosage and/or switching the administered drug in response to observed feedback on changes in the cell population structure while employing minimal overall drug dosage for toxicity reduction.
+CelluDose combines a model-free deep reinforcement learning algorithm with model information in developing an adaptive dosing control policy for the elimination of harmful cell populations with heterogeneous drug responses and undergoing random, low-probability, yet potentially significant demographic changes.